jameskgrover/claude-history-reader/README.md

 https://signalrecords.co.uk/apps/claude-history-viewer/index.html

-(all files stay local only, nothing gets uploaded to the web)
+(all files stay local only, nothing gets uploaded to the web.
+For the manual compaction feature, direct file editing from the web version is not possible... you must download the edited file then replace the original with it.
+Please keep a backup of the original too to avoid any risk of data loss if the process somehow corrupts upon download).

 ## Features